 Cannabis Sugar by Emily Kyle Nutrition

-Unfortunately, this is not a quick recipe, there are a few things you need to do before you can get started making infused sugar.
+Unfortunately, cannabis enthusiasts know this is not a quick recipe; there are a few things you need to do before you can get started making infused sugar.

 Here’s what you need to do first:

-1. Decarboxylate your cannabis flower according to the cannabinoid present.
+1. Decarboxylate your cannabis flower according to the cannabinoids present.
 You can decarb in an oven or an Instant Pot.

 Making cannabis edibles involves a bit of science, and there are tried and true processes to follow to get the best quality final product.

-Skipping the decarb process may result in a weaker final product with inactive, or non-intoxicating, effects.
+Skipping the decarb process is a common mistake that may result in a weaker final product with inactive or non-intoxicating effects.

 After the process of decarboxylation comes the process of using alcohol as a solvent to extract the active cannabinoids THC and CBD from the plant matter.

-You can make two types of cannabis tinctures at home, a more traditional long-soak Green dragon tincture or the more modern Golden Dragon QWET tincture method.
+You can make many types of cannabis tinctures at home, a traditional long-soak Green dragon tincture or the more modern cold alcohol infusions known as the Golden dragon QWET tincture method.

-Once you have your tincture made, you will pour the tincture directly over the white sugar and stir.
+Once you make your tincture, pour the strained liquid tincture directly over the white sugar and stir.

 Evaporate All Of The Alcohol

-Please note: it can become dangerous if you decide to use heat or an open flame, so be cautious because alcohol is extremely flammable!
+Please note: it can become dangerous if you decide to use high temperatures or an open flame, so be cautious because alcohol is extremely flammable!

-While it may be tempting to use heat to evaporate the alcohol, I think it is safer to let nature take its course and let the alcohol evaporate off naturally, even if the process takes longer.
+While it may be tempting to use heat to evaporate the alcohol, I think the best way is to let nature take its course and let the alcohol evaporate off naturally, even if the process takes longer.

-The process takes a few days, but some things are worth waiting for.
-If you’re impatient, a using a food dehydrator is a great next best option.
+The process of leaving the sugar at room temperature takes a few days, but some things are worth waiting for.

 Cannabis Sugar by Emily Kyle Nutrition